jhpyle/docassemble/_docs/config.md

 be used as the default.
 The [call forwarding] feature uses the default configuration.

+## <a name="brute force"></a>Protecting against multiple login attempts

+By default, users who unsuccessfully log in are blocked after 10 failed attempts.
+This threshold can be configured with `attempt limit`.

+The time period for blocking defaults to 86,400 seconds (one day).
+The number of seconds of blocking can be configured with `ban period`.

+When you use the [phone login] feature, the user needs to enter a 5 digit code that they receive via SMS.
+The number of digits in this code can be configured with `verification code digits`.
+The code is only valid for a limited period of time.
+This period of time defaults to 180 seconds and is configurable with `verification code timeout`.

+{% highlight yaml %}
+attempt limit: 5
+ban period: 3600
+verification code digits: 6
+verification code timeout: 360
+{% endhighlight %}

 # <a name="get_config"></a>Adding your own configuration variables

 Feel free to use the configuration file to pass your own variables to